aces/brainbrowser/README.md

 BrainBrowser uses open web-standard technologies such as HTML5, CSS, JavaScript and WebGL.
 The Surface Viewer uses [three.js](http://threejs.org/) for 3D rendering.

-Demonstrations of available functionality can be found at the [BrainBrowser web site](https://brainbrowser.cbrain.mcgill.ca/).
+Demonstrations of available functionality can be found at the [BrainBrowser website](https://brainbrowser.cbrain.mcgill.ca/).

 Getting Started
 ---------------